 - Slamball (I don’t have one and use a dumbbell without actually throwing it, Lol)

 - Variety of resistance bands since she uses longer bands and minis.
 She has her own sets for sale on her site now but they weren’t available yet when I started.
-I bought this band in purple/5-35 lbs and this set of mini resistance bands.
+I bought this band in purple/5-35 lbs (update: I recently got the orange one for some shoulder work and it’s great, too) and this set of mini resistance bands.